splunk/public-o11y-docs/admin/org-metrics.md

 # View organization metrics for Splunk Observability Cloud

-Splunk Infrastructure Monitoring provides the following metrics to measure your usage:
+Splunk Observability Cloud provides the following metrics to measure your organization's usage of the platform:

 * **Ingest metrics**: Measure the data you're sending to Infrastructure Monitoring, such as the number of data points you've sent.